Salinger Privacy

 If you are wrestling with how your organisation can best make decisions about secondary data use, which are legal, ethical, and respectful of your customers, watch the video of our free Masterclass in Data, Privacy and Ethics.
 You will hear about research into community attitudes and customer trust; and we offer a pragmatic way to navigate legal and ethical obligations, and gain the social licence needed to use data effectively.

-Check out the range of Compliance Kits for your sector – for organisations regulated by the Australian, NSW, Victorian or (NEW!)
-Queensland privacy laws.
+Check out the range of Compliance Kits and Training for your sector – for organisations regulated by the Australian, NSW, Victorian, Queensland or WA privacy laws.